 · 100% of youth participants and educators from equity-deserving communities

-With Vancity’s grant renewed for 2023, David says the team looks forward to continue helping more IBPOC youth develop the passion and skills to grow a more inclusive environmental movement.
+Looking towards the future, David says the team is eager to continue helping more IBPOC youth develop the passion and skills to grow a more inclusive environmental movement.

 When your money is changing the world, you are changing the world.